UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/index.md

 Unlike fmriprep, another minimal preprocessing pipeline, the HCP Pipelines are not BIDS apps, so the input data do not need to be in BIDS format.
 Nonetheless, it is highly recommended that you convert data to BIDS format before using the pipelines as this converts your raw data to a standard and predictable organization minimizing time spent debugging why the pipeline may have failed for individual participants.

 To learn more about conversion to BIDS format, please read [our documentation on the subject](../bids/index.md).
 If you choose not to convert to BIDS beforehand, make sure your raw data has a consistent organization and naming structure across scan types and participants.

+[^1]: Thanks to Tori King and Dr. Nina Kraguljac for their contributions to the structural pipeline on Cheaha.